 As I was speaking at a national conference for educators, another teacher came up afterwards and asked “how can I get a job like yours?”

 This is NOT a “learn to sell on TPT” course.
 This IS a career coaching course to help teachers transition into a career of their choice.
 Think financial freedom, work life balance, and the change YOU’VE BEEN LOOKING FOR.
+I’ve used this method twice to land my first dream job after teaching, and now have moved up to an even bigger and better career choice.

 Why do I feel guilty?